After School, Drills Programme. We’ll trial it but it will be based at a School field, with Children from that School.

-Two groups of five, in two circles, one child at a time say your favourite football team then kick your ball and try to hit the cone in the middle of the circle.
+Two groups of five, in two circles, say one child at a time, your favorite football team then kick your ball and try to hit,

-In 3’s one person stands with their legs apart in the middle, the other two players with one ball between two pass the ball with the aim of trying to pass the ball between the player in the middles legs.
-So one child then the middle child, then the 3rd child at the other side of the middle child.
-Have a few goes then swap around to be the child in the middle.
+In 3’s one person stands with their legs apart in the middle, the other two players with a ball between two pass the ball with the aim of passing the ball between the player in the middle legs.
+So one child then the middle child, then the third child on the other side of the middle child.
+If you have a few goes then swap around to be the child in the middle.

-At DALZEY’S Drills we don^t do more than 10 juggles as it, or will take away self-esteem of other children that can^t juggle.
+At Drills we don’t count more than 10 juggles at a time as we don’t want to take away the self-esteem of other children who can’t juggle as well ( yet ).

 Kick the ball as far as you can.

-learn the correct throwing for the throw in and this works with children standing apart, throwing throw ins to one another.
-Start with throw ins aimed at the feet, for your friend to control, throw at the thigh, then chest then head.
+Learn the correct throw for the throw and that works with children who stand next to each other and throw.
+Start with throw ins aimed at the feet, control for your friend, throw on the thighs, then chest then head.

-Using a rugby tackle bag have goes at tackling the bag, tackling it with your boot, leg.
+Having a tackle bag will have goes to tackling the bag, tackling it to the boot, leg.

 Use right leg and left leg.

 Maybe practicing headering it too.